Dried toad and snakeskin: Old-school remedies cool China's vitamin fever

-SHANGHAI/HONG KONG (Reuters) - China’s much-hyped market for vitamins and supplements is facing a steep challenge from traditional remedies from ginseng to deer antler, even as the sector’s rise fuels billion-dollar deals and share price surges.
+SHANGHAI/HONG KONG, Sept 23 (Reuters) - China’s much-hyped market for vitamins and supplements is facing a steep challenge from traditional remedies from ginseng to deer antler, even as the sector’s rise fuels billion-dollar deals and share price surges.

 The vitamins market is set to expand five percent a year to $20 billion in 2019, half its pace of growth since 2009.
 It’s being outstripped by a traditional medicine business that could be worth $40 billion by then - and is growing twice as fast.